 The Mentoring@WiWi program offers support in the following areas:

 - Individual mentoring: In confidential one-on-one meetings, mentees can discuss specific topics with their mentors and benefit from their wealth of experience and networks.
 They receive individual support in strategic career planning in science.
 The scientists can sharpen their leadership and scientific profile and work out their career-relevant competencies.

 - Group meetings: In regular inter-departmental group meetings, mentees and mentors can exchange experiences, support each other and form peer groups.
 The highlight of the regular meetings is a guest lecture by an outstanding female scientist.

 - Financial support: The program offers the possibility to apply for financial support for conference travel, workshops, training and short research stays.

-You can apply until the 1st of October each year.
-Please send us a letter of motivation, your (academic) resume and, if applicable, a list of publications, your previous activities and an overview of your grades.
+Please send us a letter of motivation, your (academic) curriculum vitae as well as, if applicable, a list of publications, your previous lecturing activities and an overview of your grades.

 Contact person for questions

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is "Dortmund-Eichlinghofen" (closer to Campus Süd), and from B 1 / A 40 "Dortmund-Dorstfeld" (closer to Campus Nord).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.